Beth Tanzman, MSW | Executive Director

-Maurine contracts with the Vermont Blueprint for Health to provide Community Facilitation.
-This work includes research and writing and helping communities use data to guide quality improvement projects.
+Maurine contracts with the Vermont Blueprint for Health to provide quality improvement facilitation for communities.
+This work includes helping communities understand and use data from many sources for quality improvement.
+It also includes includes qualitative research to understand user needs.
 She developed the Blueprint’s Network Analysis study of multi-sector collaboration for population health improvement.

 Maurine previously worked as a brand strategist in advertising agencies in Burlington and New York, using creative research methodologies and human-centered design to help businesses understand and respond to consumer needs.
 Before that, she studied Anthropology at the University of Chicago.